Robbynjazzy512/opencode-local-provider/README.md

-# opencode-local-provider
+# *opencode-local-provider* OpenCode Plugin

 OpenCode plugin that adds a single `local` provider with runtime model detection for local OpenAI-compatible servers.

-It supports OpenAI-compatible local backends, including:
+It currently supports the following local backends:
 - Ollama
 - LM Studio
-- llama.cpp
+- llama.cpp server
 - vLLM

-Any other backend that exposes a compatible OpenAI-style API should work as well.

 Instead of creating one provider per server, this plugin keeps one `local` provider and lets you register multiple named targets.
 Each target is probed at runtime, and its currently loaded models are exposed automatically.